crewAIInc/crewAI/docs/getting-started/Installing-CrewAI.md

 # Install the main crewAI package and the tools package
 # that includes a series of helpful tools for your agents
 pip install 'crewai[tools]'

+# Alternatively, you can also use:
+pip install crewai crewai-tools
 ```